 Advantages of HIIT training:

 The benefits of HIIT training are practically innumerable.
-The list of good points, as you can see, is very long, and for this reason, more and more physical trainers include sessions of this type in their personalized workouts.
+The list of good points, as you can see, is very long, so more and more physical trainers include sessions of this type in their personalized workouts.

 Minimum time and maximum performance: If the HIIT methodology stands out for something, it’s an excellent time-performance ratio.
-In less than an hour of training, significant improvements in the athlete’s physical condition can be achieved.
+When athletes train for less than an hour, they can improve their physical condition.
 Few training routines are as effective in such a short amount of time.
 For this reason, HIIT training is one of the priorities of those who have little time to train.
 A methodology that allows you to get the most out of every minute you invest in your training.